-- 185. And since the Act regulates human action, not drug action, this subjects Hardison to two unjustifiable discriminations: - 1) The dangerous drugs alcohol and tobacco are not controlled under the Act whilst the equally or less harmful drugs of Hardison's indictment are. - 2) The Act prohibits, under severe criminal sanction, Hardison's peaceful exercise of enumerated activities re the drugs of his indictment whilst those peacefully concerned with alcohol and tobacco are subject to no such prohibition. - 186.
-Mr Hardison asserts that the first discrimination is arbitrary and the second is excessive; together they deprive him of his liberty and subject his thoughts, his private life and his property to arbitrary regulation contrary to Article 14 of the Human Rights Act 1998. - B. The Human Rights Act 1998 - 187.
-The Human Rights Act 1998 ("HRA") gives further effect in domestic law to the civil and political rights guaranteed by the European Convention on Human Rights ("Convention"). - 188.
+- 186. And since the Act regulates human action, not drug action, this subjects Hardison to two unjustifiable discriminations: - 1) an under-inclusive and arbitrary discrimination, viz Hardison and the drugs of his concern are subject to the Act's controls yet the equally or more harmful drugs alcohol and tobacco and persons concerned with them are not subject to the Act's controls; and - 2) an over-inclusive and disproportionate discrimination, viz Hardison's peaceful action re controlled drugs is regulated in the same manner as persons causing harm. - 187.
+Together these two unjustifiable discriminations deprive Hardison of his liberty and subject his thoughts, his private life and his property to arbitrary regulation contrary to Article 14 of the Human Rights Act 1998. - B. The Human Rights Act 1998 - 188.
+The Human Rights Act 1998 ("HRA") gives further effect in domestic law to the civil and political rights guaranteed by the European Convention on Human Rights ("Convention"). - 189.
 State interference with a Convention right must: (1) be based in law; (2) have a legitimate aim relevant to the Convention right; and (3) be "necessary" in a democratic society.
-To be "necessary" an interference must: (i) "meet a pressing social need"; (ii) be "proportionate to the legitimate aim"; and (iii) have a "relevant and sufficient" justification. - 189.
-In determining whether an interference by an act, rule or decision is arbitrary and/or excessive this court must ask three questions: - "whether: (i) the legislative objective is sufficiently important to justify limiting a fundamental right; (ii) the measures designed to meet the legislative objective are rationally connected to it; and (iii) the means used to impair the right or freedom are no more than is necessary to accomplish the objective". " - 190.
-In R v SSHD, ex p Daly [2001] UKHL 26 at 28, Lord Steyn issued an essential caveat:
+To be "necessary" an interference must: (i) "meet a pressing social need"; (ii) be "proportionate to the legitimate aim"; and (iii) have a "relevant and sufficient" justification. - 190.
+In determining whether an interference by an act, rule or decision is arbitrary and/or excessive this court must ask three questions:

+"whether: (i) the legislative objective is sufficiently important to justify limiting a fundamental right; (ii) the measures designed to meet the legislative objective are rationally connected to it; and (iii) the means used to impair the right or freedom are no more than is necessary to accomplish the objective".

+191. In R v SSHD, ex p Daly [2001] UKHL 26 at 28, Lord Steyn issued an essential caveat: